vuejs/docs/src/guide/extras/reactivity-in-depth.md

 Code snippets here and below are meant to explain the core concepts in the simplest form possible, so many details are omitted, and edge cases ignored.
 :::

-This explains a few things that we have discussed in the fundamentals section:
+This explains a few [limitations of reactive objects](/guide/essentials/reactivity-fundamentals.html#limitations-of-reactive) that we have discussed in the fundamentals section:

-- When you destructure a property from a reactive object into a local variable, the reactivity is "disconnected" because access to the local variable no longer triggers the get / set proxy traps.
+- When you assign or destructure a reactive object's property to a local variable, the reactivity is "disconnected" because access to the local variable no longer triggers the get / set proxy traps.

 - The returned proxy from `reactive()`, although behaving just like the original, has a different identity if we compare it to the original using the `===` operator.